coderbyheart/blog/_posts/2015-09-13-I-want-to-tear-down-the-developer-firewall.md

 title:  "I want to tear down the developer firewall"
 date:   2015-09-13 21:48:00
 excerpt: > #
+  I create developer firewalls for a living.
+And it is so wrong.
 categories:
 - agile
 - organizations